 And to pass a complete values file which you might have per environment:

 ⚡ helm install --name test -f /path/to/values-test.yaml test-app/

 NOTE: In those examples my application is available in directory

 test-app/ on my local machine.
 This is the Helm chart directory.
 Having the charts in local directory is great for testing, but usually, you will add it to the remote chart repository and install the application from there.

 When you run the Helm install command you will get some message displayed.
-This message is a NOTES.txt template and it can display some messages according to the values after you install the chart.
+This message is a result of NOTES.txt template and it can display messages according to the values after you install the chart.
 For example, if there is some required value which is missing you could display ERROR message here, or you could provide Ingress URL, etc. It can be useful if you are installing official charts from kubeapps.
 The best thing about Helm is that applications are sharable and you can find many of them at official kubeapps page.
 So, if you want to install, for example, Nginx Ingress controller you don't need to write your own chart.
 Here is the example:

 ⚡ helm install stable/nginx-ingress --namespace kube-system

 During the chart development, you want to see how populated templates look like.
 You will actually see the usual Kubernetes config files, but without applying them to the cluster.
 To do that use